chunjie-sam-liu/leng1r/mutationInPromoter/README.md

 ## INDEL analysis
 The INDEL result was analyzed, maybe I can find something in INDEL analysis even though the INDEL calling is not that reliable.

+## Add 2016-12-28 summary
+Write the summary using RMarkdown.
+And reorganize the mutationInPromoter file.